 So when I saw small juice containers at the grocery store, I just knew I had to do a post on how to make a mimosa bar.
 The small juice containers make a perfect way to try different flavor combinations!

-Here’s how: you want to start by finding different juices.
+Step 1: you want to start by finding different juices.
 I decided to go with 4 different varieties: orange juice, limeade, raspberry lemonade, and pomegranate juice.
 These pitchers are a great option if you’re having a larger group and want more juice.
 Plus they look nice on a table setup.

 I also found disposable mimosa glasses (like these ones), these are perfect if you’re having a bridal shower or party and don’t have 20 champagne flutes laying around.